Mystic-Forge/Bestitched-Docs/file-formats/selection-table.md

 ## Stock
 This defines how many times this item can be randomly picked from the selection table.

-At the start of a draw, all items (excluding those defining `always_drop` as true) are added to a "bag" `stock` number of times.
+At the start of a draw, all items (excluding those defining `always_drop` as true) are added to a 'bag' `stock` number of times.

 >Importantly, this does not effect the chance of the item being drawn.
 You can have 10,000 bananas and 1 apple but both are equally likely to be drawn.